Form (education): Modern use

-The traditional terminology is still used in some fee-paying schools in the United Kingdom and commonly use in Hong Kong secondary schools.
-Publicly-funded secondary schools in England, Scotland, Wales and Northern Ireland have their own standard terminologies for different educational stages e.g. in England Year 1 to Year 13, but still refer to "forms".
+The traditional terminology is still used in some fee-paying schools in the United Kingdom and is commonly used in English-medium secondary schools in Hong Kong and Macau.
+Publicly-funded secondary schools in England, Scotland, Wales and Northern Ireland have their own standard terminologies for different educational stages, e.g. in England Year 1 to Year 13, but still refer to "forms".
 However, "6th form" and related terms ("6th formers", "sixth form colleges") are still widely used for the most senior students (age 16–18).

 Popular culture

 "Forms" and their related terminology were widely used in school stories found in books, children's comics and other media in the 19th and 20th centuries.
 Examples include: